 Real estate agents play a significant role during the course of a real estate transaction.
 That includes the advisory role played by agents involved with investment and commercial property transactions.
 Real estate sellers of those types of properties make investment decisions based on many factors which include financial considerations such as taxation.
-One tax avoidance tool is to complete a 1031 exchange.
+The most widely used tax deferral tool is to complete a 1031 exchange.

 A 1031 exchange allows a seller of real estate to defer the payment of taxes which would otherwise be due upon selling property.
 The tax deferral occurs when the seller acquires new property to replace the property that was sold.
 As long as the proper procedures are followed, the Internal Revenue Service will recognize the transaction, not as a sale and a purchase, but as an exchange of a relinquished property for a replacement property thereby allowing the seller to "roll" any taxable gain into the new property.